pingcap/docs-tidb-operator/en/backup-to-blob-using-job.md

 ### Create the Dumpling job

-Run the following commands to create the Dumpling Job.
+Run the following commands to create the Dumpling job.
 Replace the variables with your specific values as needed:

 ```shell
 export name=dumpling